ElisStaaf/FMake/README.rst

 .. code:: lua

-   -- This is the rust compiler, the one I showed earlier: rust-build main.rs main
+   -- This is the rust compiler, the one I showed earlier: rust main.rs main

    -- This is the GCC compiler:
-   gcc-build main.c main
+   gcc main.c main

    -- This is the G++ compiler:
-   g++-build main.cpp main
+   g++ main.cpp main

-   -- And this is the Go compiler: go-build main.go main
+   -- And this is the Go compiler: go main.go main

 ``println`` statements also exist: